xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Data source configuration/Data Source testing connectivity.md

     -   Troubleshooting

         For non-VPC MongoDB, you must add a whitelist for the connectivity test of the MongoDB data source.
-For details, see Add a Whitelist[Add a whitelist](intl.en-US/User Guide/Data Integration/Common configuration/Add whitelist.md#).
+For details, see Add a Whitelist [Add whitelist](intl.en-US/User Guide/Data Integration/Common configuration/Add whitelist.md#).